ppy/osu-wiki/news/2025/2025-06-05-osulazer-updates-june-5-2025.md

 ![](/wiki/shared/news/2025-06-05-osulazer-updates-june-5-2025/non-default-mod-config.png)

 - **You can now join multiplayer/playlist rooms from links.** If a link is shared on either in-game chat or anywhere outside the game, clicking on it now automatically makes you join.
-- **Replay playback issues have mostly been resolved.** If you are someone who's looking through replays on osu!(lazer), you should notice a huge different with this release.
+- **Replay playback issues have mostly been resolved.** You'll notice that watching and seeking through replays should feel much better now.
 - **You can now block users directly within osu!(lazer).** Right-clicking on a user anywhere within the game will now present a "block" option, should you ever need to use it.

 ---